 Who is Responsible for Paying Closing Costs?

 Closing costs are typically associated with property purchases and can represent a significant expense.
-In Florida, buyer-related expenses usually include title search fees, documentary stamps taxes (if applicable), attorney services, survey charges and more.
+In Florida, buyer-related expenses usually include title search fees, documentary stamp taxes (if applicable), attorney services, survey charges, and more.
 The seller may also be responsible for some or all of these depending on their agreement with the buyer.
 Lenders are required to provide an itemized list of all settlement charges in advance so there is never any confusion regarding which party pays each fee listed under closing costs in Florida real estate contracts.
-Additionally, certain loan types like VA loans allow buyers to negotiate from one percent – three percent towards their own eligible closing cost needs when it comes time to finalize your purchase transaction through ASAP Cash Offer!
+Additionally, certain loan types like VA loans allow buyers to negotiate from one percent – to three percent towards their own eligible closing cost needs when it comes time to finalize their purchase transaction through ASAP Cash Offer!

 Call Now (818) 651-8166